-Our best-selling hidden camera, the Black Box Micro, is a low-cost solution for covert recording.
-This tiny device can be discreetly placed in any room right out of the box, and it’s also specifically designed to fit in almost any housing you can imagine.
+Our best-selling hidden camera, the Camscura Micro, is a low-cost solution for covert recording.
+This tiny black box device can be discreetly placed in any room right out of the box, and it’s also specifically designed to fit in almost any housing you can imagine.
 You can transform a book, a stuffed animal or a potted plant into a custom camera in minutes.
-The Black Box Micro features 24 hours of motion-activated recording on a single charge, up to three weeks of standby battery life, low-light recording and three customizable recording modes.
+The Camscura Micro features 24 hours of motion-activated recording on a single charge, up to three weeks of standby battery life, low-light recording and three customizable recording modes.

 View Live Video Over the Internet from Anywhere

 If you want to see what's happening in your home in real time over the Internet, BrickHouse offers a number of network camera solutions.
 Also known as IP cameras, network cameras allow you to watch your your elderly relative and his caregiver right from your desk at work.

 IP cameras allow you to connect to the Internet via a broadband network and remotely view live video from any web browser anywhere in the world.
 Once your system is set up, the only requirement is Internet access.
 You can even monitor one or more video cameras or DVRs from your smartphone.

 These versatile devices come in a number of hidden camera form factors (tissue boxes, alarm clocks, etc.) Some require a physical cable connection, others are wireless and transmit their data via radio frequency (RF) signals or over a local WiFi network.